xmtp/xmtp-dot-org/docs/tutorials/start-building.md

 - Consider how your app performs against these performance benchmarks:
     - Time to load conversation list: 8-15ms to decrypt invites per conversation.

-      For users with large numbers of conversations, loading conversations in real-time can be a very expensive operation.
-You can [use a persistent conversation cache](/docs/tutorials/use-a-persistent-conversation-cache) to improve load time.
     - Sender UX: Time between sending a message and displaying the message in the conversation thread: ≤1 second
     - Recipient UX: Time between sending a message and displaying the message in the conversation thread: ≤1 second
 - Resolve popular namespaces such as ENS, .lens, cb id, and so forth.
 For example, here is ENS name resolution in [xmtp.chat](https://xmtp.chat/).
 To achieve this functionality, consider using the [Everyname](https://www.everyname.xyz/) resolution service.